Raney-org/mkdocs-material/docs/school/informal-logic/final.md

 Nabi, R. L., Prestin, A., & So, J. (2013).
 Facebook friends with (health) benefits?
 Exploring social network site use and perceptions of social support, stress, and well-being.
 Cyberpsychology, Behavior, and Social Networking, 16(10), 721-727.

 Turkle, S. (2015).
 Reclaiming conversation: The power of talk in a digital age.
 Penguin.

+Vanman, E. J., Baker, R., & Tobin, S. J. (2018).
+The burden of online friends: The effects of giving up Facebook on stress and well-being.
+The Journal of Social Psychology, 158(4), 496-508.

 Vitak, J. (2014).
 Unpacking social media’s role in resource provision: Functions of social media in the lives of emerging adults.
 In Z. Papacharissi (Ed.), A networked self: Identity, community, and culture on social network sites (pp. 93-113).
 Routledge.